 Like an audio short story collection, The Truth presents a new story in each episode.
 Styling itself as “movies for your ears,” each episode of the podcast gives you a 10- to 20-minute short story.
 Some of them are unsettling, while others are funny, but all of them are unique.

-Recent episodes have centered on a submarine crew that goes deeper than it thought possible, a man transporting himself into the body of a prison inmate, and an elf who gets a job in the Naughty or Nice division of Santa’s workshop.
+Episodes have centered on topics like a submarine crew that goes deeper than it thought possible, a man transporting himself into the body of a prison inmate, and an elf who gets a job in the Naughty or Nice division of Santa’s workshop.
 You never know what to expect, but you can be sure that it’ll be great.

 Have you ever wanted to listen to other people’s therapy sessions?
 How about superheroes’ therapy sessions?
 The Bright Sessions follows Dr. Bright and her clients, all of whom have supernatural abilities.
-But even with supernatural abilities, they have ordinary problems: emotions, relationships, identity, and just about everything else we non-supernaturals deal with.
+However, even with supernatural abilities, they have ordinary problems around emotions, relationships, identity, and just about everything else we non-supernaturals deal with.

 These therapy sessions for the “strange and unusual” provide a look into the day-to-day lives of people who are anything but normal… or at least that’s how they seem.
 What is Dr. Bright’s story?
 How did she come to be offering therapy for people with special abilities?
 And why?
 The podcast is full of questions, but also of insight and empathy.

 The Angel of Vine is set in the present day, where a journalist finds audio tapes recorded by a private eye in the 1950s.
 In these tapes he details how he cracked the greatest unsolved murder mystery in Hollywood, but didn’t tell anyone.